jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 On the console.aws.amazon.com web page:

 0. Wait for a few minutes for the <strong>Invocation count</strong> and other charts to update under <strong>CloudWatch metris at a glance</strong>.
-1. Click on the refresh icon.
+1. Click on the refresh ("spinner") icon.

 2. Click somewhere in the Invocation duration graph, then mouse over the peak of the blue Maximum, green Average, and orange Minimum lines.